latestchatty/webchatty/doc/webchatty-api.md

 - If the username and password were changed, called [/v2/verifyCredentials](#post-v2verifycredentials) to ensure the login information is valid.
 - Call [/v2/clientData/](#client-data) methods to save the updated client options.

-### Security and Privacy Disclosures
-This section makes a serious effort to spell out the security and privacy implications of this API and its use in chatty clients.
-Primarily this relates to user's passwords (a security issue) and shackmessages (a privacy issue).

-You have my word that the following statement is true:

-- All of the source code running on winchatty.com matches the publicly available code on GitHub.
-This is the only statement that you must accept on faith, because there is no way for you to verify it.
-In principle I could run any malicious code I wanted on the server, while committing a "cleaned-up" version to GitHub, and you'd never know it.
-The following statements are also true, and you may verify them yourself by inspecting the code on GitHub.

-- User passwords are never stored on disk in any form.

-- Unencrypted user passwords are temporarily stored in the server's RAM while generating a response.

-- Shackmessages are never stored on disk in any form.

-- Unencrypted Shackmessages are temporarily stored in the server's RAM while generating a response.

-- User passwords are never used for any purpose other than responding to explicit client requests.

-- All API calls are logged, with originating IP address and GET arguments (standard Apache logs).

 ## Threads
 These API calls relate to the chatty itself.
 These are the core of the v2 API.

 ### GET /v2/getChatty
 Gets the list of recently bumped threads, starting with the most recently bumped.
 Only "active" threads (i.e. threads that have not expired) are included.
-Thus this essentially grabs the entire chatty, as seen from the Shacknews website.
+Thus this essentially grabs the entire chatty.
 The full threads are returned.
 You should call this method to bootstrap your application's local copy of the chatty, and then use [/v2/waitForEvent](#get-v2waitforevent) to keep it up to date.

 Parameters:
 - `count=[INT?]` - The number of threads to return.
 If not specified, then all active (not expired) threads are returned.
 - `expiration=[INT?,36]` - The number of hours to keep threads around in this list.
-If not provided, then the default of 18 (to match Shacknews) is used.
+If not provided, then the default of 18 is used.
 The maximum is 36 hours.

 Response:
 ```